hacs/documentation/source/docs/contribute/documentation.md

 ## Contents linking

-Instructions on how to create references in markdown.
+Instructions on how to create references in Markdown.

 ### Referencing another page